tajawal/code-challenge/BE-DOTNET.md

 ## Developer Challenge

 The objective of this challenge is to hit an endpoint containing the list of hotels and perform some actions on the result.
 It should be an easy task for anyone with basic programming skills.
-The challenge must be solved in Asp.Net MVC.
+The challenge must be solved in C#.

 The URL containing the list of hotels can be found at [https://api.myjson.com/bins/tl0bp](https://api.myjson.com/bins/tl0bp)

 ## Requirements and Output

-#### Create an application (console or RESTful API) to **allow search** in the given inventory by any of the following:
+#### Create an application (Aspnet Web API or WCF) to **allow search** in the given inventory by any of the following:

 - Hotel Name
 - Destination [City]